-President of Lone Fathers Association Barry Williams, said the Family Court was ‘failing to do its job’ and believed a united approach was required.
+President of Lone Fathers Association Barry Williams said the Family Court was ‘failing to do its job’ and believed a unified approach was required.

 “We’re an organisation that doesn’t discriminate against women and puts children first – that’s the most important thing,” said Mr Williams of the organisation he founded 44 years ago.